xmengkinaxis/CPP/System Design Interview Checklist.md

 NOTE:
 Application layer will process all incoming and outgoing requests.

-# 6. Low-Level Design - Design core components; detailed component design
+# 6. Low-Level Design - Deep dive core components; detailed component design
-Dig deeper into details of two or three major/core components;
+Dig deeper into details of two or three major/core components; <br>
-Pick or ask for; The interviewers' feedback should always guide us to what specific parts need focus, elaborate on, and further discussion.
+Pick or ask for; The interviewers' feedback should always guide us to what specific parts need focus, elaborate on, and further discussion.  <br>
-(self choose some core components which are critical in performance)
+(self choose some core components which are critical in performance)  <br>

-Present different approaches, their pros and cons, and explain why we will prefer one approach over the other;
-Consider and Discuss potential solutions and trade-offs between different options while keeping system constrains in mind;
+Present different approaches, their pros and cons, and explain why we will prefer one approach over the other;  <br> Consider and Discuss potential solutions and trade-offs between different options while keeping system constrains in mind; <br>

 How to handle XXX (a write or a read) request?
-If failed (such duplicated key), how to handle? pull vs push
+If failed (such duplicated key), how to handle? <br>
+pull vs push <br>

 reduce latency by prefetch/pre-calculate, caching, parallelization/Asynchronous loading Customer behavior can be predicted, and heavy customer requests can be pre-calculated and saved using customer proxy pre-cache.